 In fact, branding, reputation, and authenticity seem to go hand in hand in real estate, no matter whom you speak with.
 Michael Kelczewski a real estate agent for Brandywine Fine Properties Sotheby’s International, feels that people can sense non-verbal cues and behavior patterns.
 As a result, there’s much less that can go wrong if you behave authentically.

 Real estate investor, Eric Bowlin, holds the same belief.
 “Real estate is actually about people more than the land,” he says.
 “As a small business in real estate, I think it’s more about branding yourself than branding the business.
 Make people want to work with you.”

 Branding tip #3: Creatively create your own space

 If, however, you take pride in having the creative chops to brand something that stands out because it’s new and innovative, you have a unique opportunity.

 Cheryl Julcher of Yellow Brick Properties differentiated her brand from competitors by developing a brand of homes called Zoetic Homes™.
 “Each home comes with a nutrition label, is quality verified by an independent third party, and is guaranteed to have a design that matches actual performance.”

 Branding tip #4: Be the go-to expert

 Being an expert in your industry is another great way to set yourself apart.
-For Morgan Franklin, a real estate agent with United Real Estate, the secret ingredients were video and an active social media presence.
+For Morgan Franklin, the secret ingredients were video and an active social media presence.